sigenergy-css/sigenergy-css.github.io/_pages/Home.md

 Each talk will be 40 minutes long, followed by 5 minute Q&A.
 The panel discussion will last for an hour.

 More details about the speakers, talks, and panel discussion will be available soon.

+- "Computing, Limits, and Society" by Jay Chen, International Computer Science Institute